 In order to improve the efficiency and effectiveness of the SDP, it is essential that the Sponsor (as defined in IMC 0609, Attachment 1, Section 02.03), who also serves as Chair of the Inspection Finding Review Board (IFRB), be the voice of the NRC when communicating with licensee management on the disposition of potentially GTG inspection findings.
 All management level communications should be directed to the Sponsor, consistent with IMC 0609, Attachment 5.

 For security inspection findings that involve complexities and are not clear, the Security Information Forum (SIF) can be used in place of the IFRB.
-The SIF provides a forum for regional and headquarters staff (Office of the General Counsel, Office of Enforcement (OE), and Office of Nuclear Reactor Regulation (NRR)) to solicit input from each other security inspection-related issues, including potentially GTG security findings.
+The SIF provides a forum for regional and headquarters staff (Office of the General Counsel, Office of Enforcement (OE), and Office of Nuclear Reactor Regulation (NRR)) to solicit input from each other and discuss security inspection-related issues, including potentially GTG security findings.
 A designated division-level manager should be appointed as the single point of contact for the issue and the overall process for dispositioning the issue should follow the Inspection Finding Resolution Management process.

 05.01 Director, NRR